Mjz86/String/int_to_dec.md

   we know that we have an even number of digits left , so we multipky by 100 at each round , extracting 2 digitds by lookup , then we only let the rest of the fraction to remain,

+aldo for groups of 8 digits :
+we  use 3 sequential 128 bit integer multiplications for lookup instead of 5 sequential 64 bit multiplications

 (also some loop unrolling , cause why not)